adam-gray23/start-web-app/docs/proposal/proposal.md

 * Design debugger for IDE
 * Primary implementer of backend using Python (Django), with some support work on frontend also
 * Work on the core code behind the IDE and Debugger
+* Work on the core code behind the learning resources
+* Documentation of the project in all aspects

 #### Student 2

-* Designing the Figma mock-ups of the site
+* Designing the Figma mock-ups of the site, and the overall design of the site
 * Implementing the Figma designs using CSS, HTML and JavaScript
-* Design programming tutorials
 * Primary implementer of frontend using JavaScript, with some support work on backend also
 * Work on the core code behind the IDE and Debugger
+* Work on the core code behind the learning resources
+* Create user test cases to evaluate the sites usability
+* Carry out user testing and feedback
+* Documentation of the project in all aspects